Christ Church, Shimla

-St. Andrew's Church commonly known as the Church of Scotland was built in the year 1903 at Balloon by Protestant Christians.
-The Church is approximately one and half Km from Dalhousie's bus stand.
+St. Andrew’s Church commonly known as the Church of Scotland was built in the year 1903 at Balloon by Protestant Christians.
+The Church is approximately one and a half Km from Dalhousie’s bus stand.
 The Church building is in good condition; recently a brick boundary wall has been erected around it to save the building from mischief mongers.

 Baptist Church, Kasauli